10XGenomics/rules_conda/README.md

 On the roadmap.

-There's nothing fundemental preventing it, but it hasn't been a priority for us to work on it.
+There's nothing fundamental preventing it, but it hasn't been a priority for us to work on it.
 Parts of it, such as  work on other platforms, including `conda_package_lock`,